synw/sqlite-speed/README.md

 Use the `-s` flag to log the execution times per run

-The datapoints are collected in a `stats.sqlite` database to be able to process analytics on it (works in go, todo for python)
+The datapoints are collected in a database to be able to process analytics on it.
+The default database is `stats.sqlite`.
+To change the database location use the `-sdb` flag: ex:
+`python3 pydb -s -sbd /home/me/somewhere/stats.sqlite`

 ## Run the tests